University Travel Policy

 University official travel is normally undertaken using regularly scheduled licensed commercial transportation and commercial hotel accommodations.
 Special needs should be addressed in advance of travel in coordination with the department approving authority and Travel Services.

-For purposes of clarity, University System business conducted in the "Washington, D.C.
+University System business conducted in the "Washington, D.C.
 Metropolitan Area" is classified as in-state travel.

 Required approval may vary according to the travel destination and sources of funds.
 Direct reports may not approve their supervisor's travel or expenses.